 More recently, Professor Dini has made very significant contributions to our ability to model and understand fluid film lubrication and the origins of friction.
 During the last 10 years he has extended his research from the macro-scale into atomistic and molecular dynamics (MD) simulations, to study solid/solid and solid/liquid interfaces, friction fundamentals and MD-continuum coupling techniques.
 Recently he has employed reactive force field MD to study the influence of molecular structure on the chemo-mechanical behaviour of antiwear additives in contacts.
 He has also developed new solutions and functional materials in the biomedical field in collaboration with medical doctors.
 These scientific breakthroughs have also been recognised by the IMechE Donald Julius Groen Prize in 2018 and the prestigious Peter Jost Tribology Award in 2021.
 His group performs fundamental research, while successfully supporting the application of tribology in industry, the strong links with industrial partners have led to the Imperial College President’s Award and Medal for Excellence in External Collaboration and Partnerships (2017).
 He has written more than 250 journal articles and has delivered more than 50 invited and keynote/plenary talks to discuss his innovative research in the last 10 years.

 Giuseppe Carbone received the MSc Mechanical Engineering Degree on February 1998 and in February 2002 the Ph.
 D. degree in Advanced Production Systems at Politecnico di Bari (Italy).
 He is currently Full Professor of Applied Mechanics, Head of the Department of Mechanics Mathematics and Management at Politecnico di Bari (IT) and President of the Italian Association of Tribology.
 In 2010 he founded the Tribology Lab at Politecnico di Bari (IT).
 He has been Visiting Scientist at the Juelich Research Center (D) and at the Eindhoven University of Technology (NL).
 He is currently permanent academic visitor at the Imperial College London and visiting scholar at University of North Texas.
 His scientific interests focus mainly on tribology, viscoelastic materials, contact mechanics, adhesion, biomimetics, superhydrophobicity, mechanical transmissions.
-Since 2015, he has been working on swarm intelligence and specifically on the mechanisms enabling the emergence of collective Intelligence in complex systems.
-His research has been funded over the years with more than € 8 million.
-He serves as Associate Editor of Chaos Solitons and Fractals (Elsevier), and of Frontiers in Mechanical Engineering (Tribology Section).
-He is member of the Editorial Board of (i) Tribology International, (ii) Biomimetics, (iii) ISRN Tribology.
-He also served as Guest Editor, of Biomimetics, Coatings, Lubricants, and Applied Science.
-His H-index is 36 (source: Scopus).
-He authored about 270 publications, of which about 170 in archive journals indexed in Scopus and ISI Web of Science.
+Since 2015, he has been also working on swarm intelligence and specifically on the mechanisms enabling the emergence of collective Intelligence in complex systems.
+His research has been funded over the years with more than € 8.5 million.
+He serves as Associate Editor of Chaos Solitons and Fractals (Elsevier) and Frontiers in Mechanical Engineering (Tribology Section).
+He is member of the Editorial Board of (i) Tribology International, (ii) Biomimetics, (iii) ISRN Tribology and also served as Guest Editor of Tribology International, Biomimetics, Coatings, Lubricants, and Applied Science.
+His H-index is 39 (source: Scopus).
+He authored about 270 publications, of which more than 150 in archive journals indexed in Scopus and ISI Web of Science

 Juliette Cayer-Barrioz graduated in physics in 1998 and in engineering from the Ecole Centrale de Lyon in 2000 before obtaining her PhD in Materials Science from Centrale Lyon in 2003 and her habilitation in 2011.
 Since 2005, she has been associated with the CNRS.
 Her research activities at the Laboratoire de Tribologie et Dynamique des Systèmes (LTDS) focus on the dynamics of lubricated interfaces, integrating surface phenomena, topography and physico-chemistry.
 Her multidisciplinary approach - based on unique experimental devices, numerical simulation and theoretical modelling - combines physics, interfacial chemistry and mechanics, rheology and friction.
 Now editor of Tribology Letters, prime journal addressing the fundamentals of tribology, she develops many international collaborations and co-organises the International Nanotribology Forum.